nickarmenta/HelpfulBot/README.md

 ## Usage

-1. Save all files in ['UR/'](UR/) to your robot's program directory.
+1. Save all files in [UR/](UR/) to your robot's program directory.
-2. Load ['HelpfulBot'](UR/HelpfulBot.urp) and follow the prompts!
+2. Load [HelpfulBot](UR/HelpfulBot.txt) and follow the prompts!
+3. Make sure to save the program under a new name once configured!

 ### To-do